-(Adopted by the board of directors on 5 April 2021 as part of the management report of the 2020 Annual Report)
+(Adopted by the board of directors on 29 March 2022 in connection with the management report of the 2021 Annual Report)

 Cadeler A/S (the "Company") has made a strong commitment to ensure trust in the Company and to enhance shareholder value through efficient decision-making and improved communication between the management, the board of directors and the shareholders.
 The Company's framework for corporate governance is intended to decrease business risk, maximise value and utilise the Company's recourses in an efficient, sustainable manner, to the benefit of shareholders, employees and society at large.